 Tables of monthly tax revenue and receipts from collecting departments#

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the eight months ended February 2021 was $3,819 million (5.8%) above the 2020 Half Year Economic and Fiscal Update forecast and $5,873 million (9.2%) more than last year.
-Corporate tax, GST and source deductions were above forecast, while GST and customs and excise duties were below forecast.
+Total unconsolidated tax revenue for the eight months ended February 2022 was $1,506 million (2.0%) above the 2021 Half Year Economic and Fiscal Update forecast and $5,915 million (8.5%) more than last year.
+Corporate tax, net other individuals’ tax and source deductions were above forecast, while GST and customs and excise duties were below forecast.
 The other tax types were close to forecast.

-Total unconsolidated tax receipts for the eight months ended February 2021 were $2,232 million (3.5%) above forecast and $1,378 million (2.2%) greater than last year.
-GST, corporate tax, other persons tax and source deductions were above forecast.
+Total unconsolidated tax receipts for the eight months ended February 2022 were $82 million (0.1%) above forecast and $10,129 million (15.5%) greater than last year.
+Corporate tax and source deductions were above forecast.
 GST, customs & excise duties and net other individuals’ tax were below forecast.

-For further details, refer to the Interim Financial Statements of the Government of New Zealand for the eight months ended 28 February 2021.
+For further details, refer to the Financial Statements of the Government of New Zealand for the eight months ended 28 February 2022.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.